Dudejoe870/DigiDAW/README.md

 After downloading and installing Visual Studio 2022, open it (making sure that you installed the C++ development component) you want to click the ``Open Local Folder`` button and navigate to where you cloned the repository.

-Once you're here, you should simply be able to click the green arrow at the top of the screen to build and run the application.
+Once you're here, you should simply be able to click the green arrow (you can select Debug or Release with the dropdown) at the top of the screen to build and run the application.

 ## Linux

-Linux building hasn't been tested yet.
+Linux building hasn't been tested yet but should probably work (just use CMake with GCC / Clang).

 ## MacOS (x86 only currently)

-Unfortunately MacOS building hasn't been tested, it should be technically possible, but the steps to do so won't be discussed here.
+MacOS building hasn't been tested as I don't have a Mac to test with, it should be technically possible, but the steps to do so won't be discussed here (This project uses the CMake build system so if you know how to use that, you can probably figure it out).